Esri/arcgis-runtime-samples-android/java/raster-rendering-rule/README.md

 # Raster Rendering Rule
-Demonstrates how to create an `ImageServiceRaster`, fetch the `RenderingRules` from the service info, and use a `RenderingRule` to create an `ImageServiceRaster` and add it to a raster layer.
+Create an `ImageServiceRaster`, fetch the `RenderingRules` from the service info, and use a `RenderingRule` to create an `ImageServiceRaster` and add it to a raster layer.

 ![Raster Rendering Rule App](raster-rendering-rule.png)